Why choose this course

 You’ll also study optional modules which will crucially allow you to customise your studies to suit your career aspirations and specific interests.
 You’ll not only gain the theoretical knowledge and quantitative skills that corporations are looking for, but you’ll also have access to one of the most comprehensive sets of databases used by researchers and financial analysts, enhancing your employability.

 MSc - Association to Advance Collegiate Schools of Business (AACSB)

 Accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Careers and graduate prospects

-Our International Corporate Finance MSc will give you the theoretical knowledge and practical skills needed to understand the complex and ever-changing international financial market.
-With a focus on corporate governance practices, you’ll learn econometric techniques and be given the chance to empirically investigate theories with real-world data.
+Our course will give you the theoretical knowledge and practical skills needed to understand the complex and ever-changing international financial market.
+With a focus on corporate finance and corporate governance practices, you’ll learn econometric techniques and be given the opportunity to empirically investigate theories with real-world data.

-With an MSc in International Corporate Finance it is likely you will pursue a career as a:
+With an MSc in International Corporate Finance, it’s likely you’ll pursue a career as a:

 - Investment manager analyst or associate